 Watch for Red Flags

 Sometimes con artists give themselves away.
 When you start talking with a lender, pay attention to how they operate before you hand over your personal information—or your money.
-If you see any of the red flags below, find a different lender.
+If you observe any of the red flags below, find a different lender.

-Up-front fees: reputable lenders don’t take fees up front.
-The “advance-fee scam” is commonly used by thieves, who explain that you need to pay a fee for them to process your application.
+Reputable lenders don’t require fees up front.
+The “advance-fee scam” is commonly used by thieves, who convince you to pay a fee for them to process your application.
 There are legitimate loans that cost money to apply for, but those are typically large loans like home loans (you might have to pay for a credit check, an appraisal, and so on), and those fees are clearly explained—often on official disclosure documents.
-If you’re getting a personal loan or an auto loan, fees should be avoided.
-If you end up paying a fee, you can be sure they’ll keep trying to get “one last” fee out of you (over and over) until you catch on.
+If you’re getting a personal loan or an auto loan, upfront fees should be avoided.
+If you end up paying a fee, you can be sure they’ll keep trying to get “one last fee” out of you (over and over) until you catch on.

 Lenders are not in business to lose money, so they can’t guarantee that they’ll lend to anybody.
 Some lenders are willing to take on more risk than others, but they still need to know something about your finances and mitigate their risk level.
 If you have no (or bad) credit history, no income, and no assets to use as collateral, how can a lender be confident that they’ll get their money back?
 Lenders who approve “anybody” are often smarter than they sound—they’ve found a way to earn high profits in exchange for taking big risks (which means you’re paying a lot), or they’re trying to steal money or data.